 When the invisible team up, they create a force that can’t be ignored!

-HESTER SCHELL, M.F.A. is a 3 time script competition finalist, award-winning produced writer/director who writes social good and environmental stewardship stories with roles for mature women.
+HESTER SCHELL, M.F.A. is an optioned and produced writer, award-winning director, author, script supervisor and script competition finalist who writes social good and environmental stewardship stories with roles for mature women.
 She is the author of the critically acclaimed volume, CASTING REVEALED: A Guide for Film Directors.
 She writes a column at Script Magazine and is a professor of film and theatre, retired.
 She resides in the Pacific Northwest.

 FINAL PASSAGE by Hester Schell

 GENRE – Female Driven, Faith Based Drama.
 Spiritual themes with ghost/love story.
 Environmental interest.
 G rating.